 In 2004, Guam enacted legislation requiring the Guam Power Authority (GPA) to allow net metering for customers with fuel cells, microturbines, wind energy, biomass, hydroelectric, solar energy or hybrid systems of these renewable energy technologies.
 In 2010, Guam amended net metering and raised the system capacity limits to 25 kilowatts (kW) for residential systems and 100 kW for non-residential systems.*

 Customer-generators may be billed on a monthly basis, or with their written consent, on a quarterly, semi-annual or annual period.
-If a system has produced net excess generation at the end of the billing period the customer-generator is entitled to compensation at a rate to be determined by the Guam Public Utility Commission (PUC).
-The PUC was required to adopt rules to implement net metering within 120 days of the effective date of the authorizing legislation.
-As of April 2008, the PUC has not adopted rules for net metering but is considering them through their work on an Integrated Resource Plan.
+12 GCA § 8501 provides that if a system has produced net excess generation at the end of the billing period the customer-generator is entitled to compensation at a rate to be determined by the Guam Public Utility Commission (PUC).
+Guam Power Authority's Schedule C for net metering, however, clarifies that excess generation credits will be carried forward monthly, and expire at the end of the calendar year with no compensation to the customer.

 Public Law 32-095, enacted November 27, 2013, raised the net metering cap for vendors who will install solar panels at public or private schools.
 The law allows the Guam Dept. of Energy to enter into power purchase agreements with all schools, administrative, and ancillary buildings for up to 25 years.

 GPA must provide customer-generators with a bi-directional energy meter and may, at its own expense, install additional meters.
 GPA may not charge customer-generators any fees above and beyond those it charges to other customers in the same rate class that do not use a net-metered energy system.